 If you own an Instant Pot, then you know how easy it is to put meals together for your entire family.
-This recipe of Chicken and Wild Rice Soup comes your way as a hearty meal to make any time you need a comforting dish.
+This Chicken and Wild Rice Soup recipe comes your way as a hearty meal to make any time you need a comforting dish.

 Wild rice is popular in Northern America and an important part of the diet for many indigenous peoples in North America(Ojibwe, Chippewa, Sioux), who consider the grain a sacred component of their culture.

 If you visit Minnesota, the state that adopted me many years ago, you have to have wild rice soup.
 There are so many recipes out there, and each respectable household has a version of it.